Warehouse Order Picking: 8 Strategies & Methods to Consider

 5. Robotic Picking

-With robotic picking, individual SKUs (whether pieces or totes) are picked out of storage by a robotic component, such as a robotic arm.
-Other robotic options The arm will often immediately pack the items as they are picked, allowing for a fully-automated picking process.
+With robotic picking, individual SKUs (whether pieces or inner packs) are picked out of storage by a robotic device, such as a robotic arm.
+The arm will often immediately pack the items as they are picked, into a shipper allowing for a fully-automated picking process.

 Benefits of Robotic Picking